 - Create good photo opportunities All in-person events should have large visual displays to attract media attention.
-If your event is virtual, have the speakers use virtual backgrounds or hold up signs that advertise the Hunger and Homlessness Awareness week logo and make sure all participants have their cameras on to get good screenshots. - Have volunteers submit letters to the editor to the local newspaper about the problems of hunger and homelessness and what students are doing about them.
+If your event is virtual, have the speakers use virtual backgrounds or hold up signs that advertise the Hunger and Homlessness Awareness week logo and make sure all participants have their - Have volunteers submit letters to the editor to the local newspaper about the problems of hunger and homelessness and what students are doing about them.